tsgates/arch-wiki-markdown/wiki/SLiM.md

     line and, if necessary modify the suspend command itself (e.g. change /usr/sbin/suspend to sudo /usr/sbin/pm-suspend))

-> SLiM init error with rc.d daemon

-If you initialize SLiM with /etc/rc.conf inside the DAEMONS array and it fails to initialize it's most likely a lock file issue.
-SLiM creates a lock file in /var/lock on each initialization, however, in most cases the lock folder in /var does not exist preventing SLiM from initializing.
-Check to make sure /var/lock exists, if it does not you can create it by typing the following:

-    # mkdir /var/lock/

 > Power-off error with Splashy

 If you use Splashy and SLiM, sometimes you can't power-off or reboot